 A bucket is always useful when camping, and this collapsible one from Camco will hold 3 gallons during use and then fold down to less than 2 inches high.

 A portable RV waste tank is basically a large plastic tub on wheels.
-RV owners use them to empty their black or grey tank and transport it to a nearby dump station.
+RV owners use them to empty their black or gray tank and transport it to a nearby dump station.

 This weather station will tell you the temperature, humidity, time, day, date, give pressure readings, and will even give a daily forecast.

-Weather stations aren’t something many people think about having in the RV but they can be a very helpful tool.
-Especially when temperatures start to get low or humidity levels start to get high.
+Weather stations aren’t something many people think about having in the RV, but they can be a very helpful tool.

-If you have any gift ideas you would like to share, please do so in the comments!
+If you have any gift ideas you would like to share, leave a comment below.